-Reservations can be made by phone (1-800-337-7773) and will be confirmed upon receipt of $300 per person non-refundable deposit which must be received within 48 hours of reservation.
-Full payment is due 75 days prior to departure.
+Reservations can be made by phone (1-800-337-7773) and will be confirmed upon receipt of your non-refundable, non-transferable deposit, which must be received at the time of reservation.
+Deposits are $99 per person for all 2021 departures, and $300 per person for all 2022 departures.
+Full payment is due 90 days prior to departure.
 Baggage fees may apply.
 Space and prices subject to availability.
-For complete booking information and terms & conditions click here.
+Please see the smarTours Terms and Conditions for complete booking information.

 Optional Tours Customize your trip with these optional tours.

 Pricing is subject to change.
-Payment (non-refundable) should be made by cash or credit card (VISA, MasterCard or AmEx, subject to service charge).
+Payment (non-refundable) should be made by cash (Euro).

 Afternoon Kumrovec Tour with Dinner

-- From approx. $61 Per Person, dinner included
+- From approx. 52 Euro Per Person, dinner included

 Go back in time to gain an understanding of everyday life for peasants in this region beginning in the 20th century.
 We’ll tour the ethno-village at Kumrovec, also the birthplace of Marshal Tito, long-time president (1953-80) of the former Republic of Yugoslavia.
 You’ll have a chance to see Tito’s home, before we wind through the Zagorie hills to a farmhouse restaurant overlooking a 15th-century castle, where we’ll indulge in local specialties and wine pairings.